eliataylor/promptautomator/README_presideo.md

 > #### Use this [Google Sheet](https://docs.google.com/spreadsheets/d/1xK9i_Qh_J1kbAMlPSlXf7nrT1HRV3RXzcq_0dmqPgNI/edit#gid=1914178484)

 1. Reuse the "Prompts" sheet:
-- Give your AI a persona in the Instructions column,
+- _Instructions_: Give your AI a persona.
-- Write your prompt in the Prompt column.
+- _Prompt_: Write your prompt.
-- Describe the expected response structure in the Response colum.
+- _Response_: Your expected response structure
-- Group your Prompt tests by setting any value in Prompt ID column.
+- _Prompt ID_: Any id to group prompts

 The following tokens will be replaced as described:
 > - `__FILENAME__` gets replaced with the Survey Data Answers